 Oysters are easy to cook, just follow these steps.

 Check for freshness

-Opening oysters isn’t hard, but as with everything practise helps.
+Opening oysters isn’t hard, but as with everything practice helps.
 You need an oyster knife to open oysters.
 They are short and sturdy, and not necessarily super sharp.
 A kitchen towel is real handy too.
 Opening an oyster is done in three steps:

-- Try to poke the knife in between the bottom and top shell, either by the pointy end, or along the hinge (the slightly straigher edge of the shell).
+- Try to poke the knife in between the bottom and top shell, either by the pointy end, or along the hinge (the slightly straighter edge of the shell).
 If you use a lot of force you’re doing it wrong.
 Try wiggling the knife and turn it sideways (like you rotate a screwdriver back and forth) to pry the lid open.
 But don’t pull it all the way open, until you’ve done the next step.

 - Now keep the knife blad flat and move it back and forth just beneath the lid to sever the muscle from the lid.
 Be careful not to tear/ruin the oyster.
 Remove the lid and continue with step 3.

 - With a clean blade (so you don’t add shell particles to the oyster), carefully cut of the oyster’s attachment to the bottom shell.
 We want the oyster to slide cleanly out of the bottom shell when eating.

 To add both acidity and flavor we’re using lime juice and chopped cilantro leaves.
 These are added just before cooking.